-- Fields → Records → Pages → Heap Files (→ Files on File System) → Storage Device - What we support: - Insert a record -- easy - Update/delete of a record with known record ID - Enumerating all data records - How do I find the student with name "Alice"? - Linear search for record ID - Can we do better? - Binary search?
-Binary tree?
-B-tree?
+- What do we support? - Insert a record - Update/delete of a record with known record ID - Enumerating all data records - How do I find the student with name "Alice"? - Enumerating all records to locate Alice -- linear time & I/O for one record! - Can we do better? - Binary search?
+Search trees?
 Hash table?
-Partitioning - Do we always need to store records as a whole? - Needs alternative file organization - Sometimes also called access methods (a name that comes from mainframe OS) - data structures and algorithms for sequentially or randomly retrieving data by keys
+Partitioning? - Do we always need to store records as a whole? - Needs alternative file organization - These are called access methods (a name that comes from mainframe OS) - data structures and algorithms for sequentially or randomly retrieving data by keys